 Our overall grocery philosophy is nothing processed.
 When you’re trying to build a bikini body, you want to reach for good, whole foods.
 We have a fun little rule we follow when you go to the grocery store, to just shop the outside aisles—going for the fresh produce, then going to lean protein, and then making the way back to where the beans and nuts are and not really going through the processed aisles.
 That’s the key—skip all the center aisles.

-For protein, buy whatever your preference is, whether lean fish, chicken, or, if you’re vegetarian, something like tempeh.
+For protein, buy whatever your preference is, whether lean fish, chicken, or if you’re vegetarian, something like tempeh.
 Instead of dairy yogurt, reach for a coconut yogurt or an almond yogurt.
 Dairy can cause belly bloat—which you want to avoid during bikini season!
-Also on that note, the asparagus is de-bloating (as we wrote about in more depth here)—and foods with high water content, like watermelon, are great slimming snacks.
+Also on that note, the asparagus is de-bloating—and foods with high water content, like watermelon, are great slimming snacks.
 Lemons so you can have lemon water (with cayenne pepper) in the morning and throughout the day.
 We love brussels sprouts—we buy them at the grocery store 100% of the time.
 Karena always picks up different types of beans—you can make a bean salad for lunch or dinner.
 Get a couple of different types of vinegar—apple cider vinegar, and balsamic vinegar for dressings to mix with lemon.

 Stay fit and talk soon,